 In high school, Musgraves was the quiet rebel, donning a short haircut and embracing the emo lifestyle.
 "Old-school country can be hard to relate to at that age," she says.
 "That's when I stumbled into knowing that I could have music that came from somewhere inside of me instead of singing someone else's story, and that seemed so much more appealing."
 This epiphany compelled her to write songs she could relate to.

-In the winter of 2011, Musgraves went to a songwriters' retreat in Strawn, Texas, which produced what would become the lead single, "Merry Go Round," for Same Trailer Different Park.
+In the winter of 2011, Musgraves went to a songwriters' retreat in Strawn, TX, which produced what would become the lead single, "Merry Go Round," for Same Trailer Different Park.
 A high tune about the stigmas of small town USA, the song's chorus goes:

-To top it all off, Musgraves was nominated for three ACMs, six CMAs, four ACAs, and four Grammys.
-Even though she lost most of the country award nominations, Musgraves shocked the country-music establishment by winning two Grammy Awards, one for Best Country Song for "Merry Go Round" and then beating out Taylor Swift for Best Country Album.
+To top it all off, Musgraves was nominated for three ACMs, six CMAs, four ACAs and four Grammys.
+Even though she lost most of the country award nominations, Musgraves shocked the country-music establishment by winning two Grammy Awards, one for Best Country Song and then beating out Taylor Swift for Best Country Album.

 Musgraves is doing it her way and so far that's worked.
 In a genre that's full of cookie-cutter sell-outs, she's stuck to her guns.
 Somewhere along the way, Musgraves started experimenting with marijuana.
 "Well, I don't want to make any incriminating statements," she says.
 "But I'm all for people doing what they want to do… Those things aren't controversial in my world but they are in the world controversial."
 These statements, plus the fact that in her song “John Prine” her idea of heaven "is to burn one with John Prine" indicates that does indeed use cannabis.
 Either way, Kacey Musgraves is here to stay; she's the new queen among the kings.